P2 Resources for Business

-TRI's P2 Search Tool now helps indentify P2 successes and compare P2 performance at both the facility and corporate level.
+- TRI's P2 Search Tool now helps identify P2 successes and compare P2 performance at both the facility and corporate level.

-Pollution Prevention 101: resources for pollution prevention technical assistance providers.
-Exit Geared particularly to those new in the field of P2.
+- Pollution Prevention 101: resources for pollution prevention technical assistance providers.
+Geared particularly to those new in the field of P2.

-Compliance Assistance Centers Exit: These national centers provide access to the information you need, in a way that helps makes sense of environmental regulations.
+- Compliance Assistance Centers: These national centers provide access to the information you need, in a way that helps makes sense of environmental regulations.
 Each center addresses real world issues faced by a specific industry or government sector, such as for agriculture, auto repair, chemical, printing, transportation, metal finishing, painting and coating, federal facilities and other sectors.